wso2/docs-choreo-dev/en/docs/develop/components/service.md

 - name: A unique name for the endpoint, which will be used when generating the managed API.
 - port: The numeric port value that gets exposed via this endpoint.
 - type: The type of traffic this endpoint is accepting, such as REST, GraphQL, or gRPC.
-- visibility (optional): The network level visibility of this endpoint, which defaults to "Project" if not specified.
+- visibility: The network level visibility of this endpoint, which defaults to "Project" if not specified.
 Accepted values are "Project", "Organization", or "Public".
-- context (optional): The context (base path) of the API that is exposed via this endpoint.
+- context: The context (base path) of the API that is exposed via this endpoint.
 This field is mandatory if the endpoint type is set to REST or GraphQL.
-- schemaFilePath (optional): The path to the schema definition file, which defaults to the wild card route if not provided.
+- schemaFilePath: The path to the schema definition file, which defaults to the wild card route if not provided.
 This field is only applicable to REST endpoint types and should be a relative path to the Docker context.

 ### Sample endpoints.yaml